ASMR: Videos

 The most popular source of stimuli reported by subjects to be effective in triggering ASMR is video.
 Videos reported being effective in triggering ASMR generally fall into two categories: intentional and unintentional.
 Intentional media is created by those known as "ASMRtists" to deliberately trigger ASMR in viewers and listeners.
-Unintentional media is that made for other reasons, often before attention was drawn to the phenomenon in 2007, but which some subjects discover to be effective in triggering ASMR.
+Unintentional media that is made for other reasons, often before attention was drawn to the phenomenon in 2007, but which some subjects discover to be effective in triggering ASMR.
 Examples of unintentional media include British author John Butler and American painter Bob Ross.
 In Ross's episodes of his television series The Joy of Painting, both broadcast and on YouTube, his soft, gentle speaking mannerisms and the sound of his painting and his tools triggers the effect in some viewers.
 The work of stop-motion filmmaker PES is also often noted.

-A genre of videos intended to induce ASMR has emerged in recent years, approximately 25 million of which had been published on YouTube by 2022, and categories of dedicated live ASMR streams exist on Twitch, Kick, Instagram, and TikTok.
-Several online content creators have risen to fame from posting content surrounding ASMR, including YouTubers like Gentle Whispering (Maria Viktorovna) and Gibi ASMR, who had over 1.6 and 1.8 million subscribers in 2019, respectively.
+A genre of videos intended to induce ASMR has emerged in the 21st century, approximately 25 million of which had been published on YouTube by 2022, and categories of dedicated live ASMR streams exist on Twitch, Kick, Instagram, and TikTok.
+Several online content creators have risen to fame from posting content surrounding ASMR, including YouTubers like Jojo's ASMR, Gibi ASMR and Gentle Whispering (Maria Viktorovna), who had 5.21, 5.2 and 2.42 million subscribers in 2026, respectively.